Flexible non-parametric regression models for compositional data: The -- -- Regression Model

-The 10-fold Cross-Validation (CV) protocol is utilised to tune the pair ($\alpha$, $k$) or ($\alpha$, $h$).
+The 10-fold Cross-Validation (CV) protocol is utilised to tune the pair ($\alpha$, $k$).
 In the 10-fold CV pipeline, the data are randomly split into 10 folds of nearly equal sizes.
-One fold is selected to play the role of the test set, while the other folds are considered as training set.
+One fold is selected to play the role of the test set, while the other folds are considered the training set.
 The regression models are fitted on the training set and their predictive capabilities are estimated using the test set.
 This procedure is repeated for the 10 folds so that each fold plays the role of the test set.
 Ultimately, the predictive performance of each regression model is computed from the aggregation of their predictive performances at each fold.
-The criterion of the predictive performance is the Kulback-Leibler (KL) divergence from the observed to the predicted compositional vectors and using the Jensen-Shannon (JS) divergence which, unlike KL, is a metric.
+Note that while for Euclidean data the criterion of predictive performance is typically the mean squared error, we instead measure the Kulback-Leibler (KL) divergence from the observed to the predicted compositional vectors as well as the Jensen-Shannon (JS) divergence which, unlike KL, is a metric, to account for the compositional nature of our response data.
 The KL and JS measures of divergence are given below: